Outsmart your iPhone camera’s overzealous AI

 Last weekend The New Yorker published an essay by Kyle Chayka with a headline guaranteed to pique my interest and raise my hackles: “Have iPhone Cameras Become Too Smart?”
 (March 18, 2022).

-Aside from being a prime example of Betteridge’s Law of Headlines, it feeds into the idea that computational photography is a threat to photographers or is somehow ruining photography.
+Aside from being a prime example of Betteridge’s Law of Headlines, feeds into the idea that computational photography is a threat to photographers or is somehow ruining photography.
 The subhead renders the verdict in the way that eye-catching headlines do: “‘s newest smartphone models use machine learning to make every image look professionally taken.
 That doesn’t mean the photos are good.”

 A bench on a beach with a blue sky.

-This image was on an iPhone 13 Pro using the Halide app and saved as a Raw file.
+This image was shot on an iPhone 13 Pro using the Halide app and saved as a Raw file.
 It was then processed in Adobe Camera Raw.
 Jeff Carlson

 The implication there, and a thrust of the article, is that machine learning is creating bad images.
-It’s an example of a type of nostalgic contagion that’s increasing as more computational photography technologies assist in making images: The machines are gaining more control, algorithms are making the decisions we used to make, and my iPhone 7/DSLR/film SLR/Brownie took better photos.
+It’s an example of a type of nostalgic fear contagion that’s increasing as more computational photography technologies assist in making images: The machines are gaining more control, algorithms are making the decisions we used to make, and my iPhone 7/DSLR/film SLR/Brownie took better photos.
 All wrapped in the notion that “real” photographers, professional photographers, would never dabble with such sorcery.

 A bench on a beach with a blue sky.